 CCC is a collaboration of three organisations, developing a dynamic partnership arrangement in order to achieve the maximum impact on the health and wellbeing of our communities by utilising our collective resources.

 Local solutions is a charity improving the quality of life for vulnerable and excluded people.

 Provides support to people with a wide range of disabilities and mental health needs.
 The support we provide centres around you, and changes as your needs and wishes change.

-ABUSE / VIOLENCE
+ABUSE / HATE

 Information, advice and support for women from Black, Asian, Minority Ethnic and Refugee communities (BAMER) experiencing domestic abuse, forced marriage, honour killing or female genital mutilation (FGM).

 The service offers temporary accommodation for families, providing support, understanding and access to additional services when required.

 Our aim is to Protect, Support and Empower women and girls who suffer from domestic abuse, to live safe independent lives.